Final Thoughts of the Night, 2019

 190816Is it really a vacation if there's no bodily injury?

 190815One of the joys of mountain hiking is getting to a stream and soaking the poor footsies in the cold mountain water.
-The immediate cooling relief extends into the rest of the hike because the water also numbs the feet and legs so the pre-soak pain and agony is buried deep for the return trip.
+The immediate cooling relief extends into the rest of the hike because the water also numbs the feet and legs so the pre-soak pain and agony are buried deep for the return trip.

 190814The devastating ordeal of another doesn't diminish the pain and suffering one experiences themselves.

 190813Enzymes start to consume the body about three days after death.
 It'd be nice to have digital enzymes that would consume selected parts of one's digital presence after death.
 These digital enzymes would be programmable, such that the elapsed time and content to consume are selectable by the pre-corpse person.
 The obvious use for this would be to hide one's Deep, Dark Secrets.
 However, it's more generally useful to get rid of all the unnecessary, unremarkable cruft that's left lying around, unwanted by anyone, cluttering up the digital landscape.